 - Starts with the creation of a provisioning policy to manage access to the Cloud PCs.
 Provisioning policies are key to the entire process as they are responsible for building, configuring, and availing Cloud PCs to end-users.
 Each policy will require you to provide details regarding the on-premises network connection, the image used to create each Cloud PC, and an Azure AD user group.

 - Assignment of a Windows 365 license to users in the Azure AD user group will begin the provisioning process.
-And the provisioning of the Cloud PC will be carried out automatically by Windows 365 after which it will then send the necessary access information to the user.
-The automation is going to proceed in 3 phases that will be invisible to the administrator.
+And the provisioning of the Cloud PC will be carried out automatically by Windows 365.
+After provisioning, it will then send the necessary access information to the user.
+The automation will proceed in 3 phases that will be invisible to the administrator.

 - The last part of the process involves the end-user receiving the necessary access information that will allow them to sign in to the Windows Cloud PC from anywhere.